Xaxis/jquery.php/README.md

 // Calling your function while choosing a new selector context without setting a callback
 $("#results1").php('highlight_string', 'Yet another string!', true);

+// Turning off the usage of callbacks
+P.useCallback = false;

+// Returning a functions return value to a JavaScript variable var highlightedString = P.highlight_string('some string').end();
 ```

 ### Block Mode